 The backup Plan determines the backup data configuration sent to a backup destination.
 The configuration contains a number of parameters:

 - Backup plan schedule

 Bunch is a notion of a backup plan in the main database.
 Bunch is linked to a directory in the database which in turn is linked to a destination.
 A destination can be modified.
 Bunch is always unique within the cloud folder and the plan type.
 This approach enables comfortable data deletion on cloud storage since all backup content is stored in one directory.

-Generation is a complete self-contained data set sufficient for data restoration.
-In other words, generation is a set of a full backup and chain of incremental backups for a specific backup plan.
+Generation is a complete self-contained dataset that is sufficient for restoration.
+In other words, generation is a sequence of a full backup and incremental backups for a specific backup plan.

 Restore Point is a partial data set for restore.
 A full-fledged restore point contains at least one file or directory.
 If a restore point does not contain any file or directory, it is considered empty, but successful can contain blocks for further subsequent runs.
 A valid Restore Point guarantees a correct restore of backed-up data.
 On the opposite, an invalid Restore Point does not contain a complete data set for restore, but at the same time can contain blocks that are used for restore from other Restore Points.